betterltn/marathon-examples/README.md

 # marathon-examples
-Sample marathon configurations for various applications
+Here is a Sample marathon configuration for starting nginx webserver with three container instances in HA mode.

 1. Nginx cluster